Wondertopes: Summary of combinatorial analogues

 Given a flat $F \in \LL(M)$, one can define the \emph{restriction} and \emph{contraction} matroids $M^ F$ and $M_F$ on the ground sets $F$ and $E \setminus F$, respectively.
 These matroids have flats

 and in fact there are poset isomorphisms $\LL(M^ {F}) \cong [\hat{0}, F]$ and $\LL(M_ F) \cong [F, \hat{1}].$ We will implicitly go back and forth along these isomorphisms.

-A key insight of DeConcini--Procesi in \cite{de1995wonderful} was that the irreducible components of the normal crossings divisor in a wonderful compactification of a hyperplane complement $C(\arrangement) = \PP V \setminus \PP \arrangement$ could be indexed by a subset of the lattice of intersections $\LL(\arrangement)$ called a \emph{building set}.
-This idea was then generalized by Feichtner \cite{feichtner2004incidence} to the context of an arbitrary semilattice.
+A key insight of De Concini--Procesi in \cite{de1995wonderful} was that the irreducible components of the normal crossing divisor in a wonderful compactification of a hyperplane complement $C(\arrangement) = \PP V \setminus \PP \arrangement$ could be indexed by a subset of the lattice of intersections $\LL(\arrangement)$ called a \emph{building set}.
+This idea was then generalized by Feichtner--Kozlov \cite{feichtner2004incidence} to the context of an arbitrary semilattice.
 In what follows, we restrict our attention to the case of geometric lattices, i.e. the lattice of flats for some matroid $M$. \begin{defn}[Building set] A set $\BB \subset \LL(M) \setminus \{\hat{0}\}$ is a \emph{building set} of $\LL(M)$ if for any $X \in \LL(M) \setminus \{ \hat{0} \}$ with $\max(\BB_{\leq X}) = \{ X_1, \cdots X_\ell \}$, there is an isomorphism of posets

 where $\varphi_X$ sends $( \hat{0}, \cdots, X_j, \cdots \hat{0} )$ to $X_j$ for each $j$.
 The set $\max(\BB_{\leq X})$ is called the \emph{set of factors} of $X$. \end{defn} Observe that if $X \in \BB$, then $\varphi_X$ is the identity.
 The \emph{minimal building set} $\BB^{\textrm{min}}$ is the building set of $\LL(M)$ which includes $F$ if and only if $[\hat{0},F]$ cannot be written as a product of lower intervals in $\LL(M)$.
 The \emph{maximal building set} $\BB^{\max}$ is the building set which includes every element of $\LL(M) \setminus~\{ \hat{0} \}$. \begin{eg}[Boolean matroid] The \emph{Boolean matroid} on a set $S$ has flats consisting of all subsets of $S$.
 In this case, Definition \ref{def:buildingset_matroid} coincides with the definition of building set in \cite[Definition 7.1]{postnikov2009permutohedra}, which states that $\BB$ is a building set if (1) for $I, J \in \BB$, if $I \cap J \neq \emptyset$, then $I \cup J \in \BB$, and (2) $\{ i \} \in \BB$ for every $i \in S$.
 The minimal building set $\BB^{\textrm{min}}$ consists of the atoms of $\LL(M)$, i.e. the singleton subsets of $S$. \end{eg}